Exawind/wind-utils/doc/manual/source/user/tuts/alm_refine.rst

   ``mesh_local_refinement`` section be set slightly larger than the coarset mesh resolution in the base ABL mesh chosen for refinement.
 This prevents jagged boundaries around the refinement zones as a result of roundoff and truncation errors.
-In our current example, it is set to 11m because the base mesh has a uniform resolution of 10m.
+In our current example, this parameter was set to 11m based on the fact that the base mesh has a uniform resolution of 10m.

 The output of :program:`nalu_preprocess` is shown below